SheffMarsworks/ScarabRover/docs/Guide to Sending FC Data Over Network.md

 Both devices use Windows 10

 ## Prerequisites
-* Two devices with MissionPlanner and MAVProxy installer
+* Two devices with MissionPlanner and MAVProxy installed
 * Router
 * Flight controller